dadadies/ddd_image_organize/README.md

 ## Future Goals

-*   Improve compatibility with local and online LLMs/APIs.
+*   Local LLM (using LM Studio) is not able to organize images, so need to fix it.
+But Google Gemini works great.
 *   Implement a configuration/preference system.
-*   Local LLM (using LM Studio) is not able to organize images, so need to fix it.
-However Google Gemini works great.

 ## Future Goals Fixed
 *   2025-3-12 - Enhance accuracy in image identification and folder placement.